notaryproject/notation/specs/notation-cli.md

 Available Commands:
-  certificate Manage certificates in trust store help        Help about any command key         Manage keys used for signing list        List signatures of the signed artifact login       Login to registries
+  certificate Manage certificates in trust store help        Provide a terse summary of all options key         Manage keys used for signing list        List signatures of the signed artifact login       Login to registries